ygrenier/SmallBasicChallenges/README.md

 # Small Basic Challenges

-This projet is some research for un concept of Small Basic Challenge between two Players.
+This projet is some research for a concept of Small Basic Challenge between two Players.

 ## Concept